stoopidOrganization/stoopid/README.md

 ##### Usage:
 - Python: `python stoopid.py <filename>`
 - Executable: `stoopid.exe <filename>`

+Use `-v` or `--version` flag to display some information about your current installation of stoopid

 ##
 ##### Aditional Parameters
 | Parameter | Description |